 We arrived at the Lord Milner Hotel in Matjiesfontein with the storm in Cape Town chasing us down the N1.
 With dark clouds amassing and dusk falling, the scene was set.
 As we pushed open the heavy wooden doors to the hotel, there it was.
 That staircase.
 With that red carpet.
 Straight out of that cult horror movie, The Shining.

-Lord Milner Hotel is one of the most haunted hotels in South Africa (check out my list of the other six most haunted hotels in South Africa here).
+Lord Milner Hotel is one of the most haunted hotels in South Africa (check out my list of other haunted hotels in South Africa here).
 I was there to investigate the rumours of certain guests that have refused to leave.
 I am not talking about ones that get defiant when the pub closes or can’t bear the thought of room service coming to an end.
 Rather ones that have been known to float down corridors, rattle doors, play cards, appear in windows and stare forlornly from turrets.
 Never has an assignment held so much intrigue and slight foreboding.
 After all, one can be full of bravado about staying at one of the most haunted hotels in South Africa until night falls.
 Then suddenly going to your room alone becomes almost a dare.
 With jokes about “If the lights are turned off, then you know” – and you hear yourself breath a sigh of relief to see that they are still turned on.
 Then of course you don’t shut the door behind you for fear that some unseen force shuts you in there and you can’t get out, or the doorknob starts rattling.
 Perhaps this is what part of the charm of The Lord Milner Hotel holds – the never-ending “what if I actually see a ghost?”

 After signing the massive and ancient guest book, we trundled our way up the stairs, keeping a beady eye out for the soldiers that are said to lean on the balustrades.
 I was so busy gawking up the stairs that lead to the turrets and Katie’s Card Room (where sounds of shuffling cards have been heard) that I almost tripped over Theresa, the hotel cat.
 Theresa, being a good host to many a newbie at the hotel escorted us to our room and almost everywhere we went.
 One hiss from that cat and I was prepared to run in the opposite direction!
 So I liked having her around, a sort of “ghost alert” if you will.
 She must’ve picked up on this (cats are intuitive) because she decided to spend the entire night with us.
 Not hissing, but purring.
 We reveled in the feline affections, but was told the following day at breakfast that she is notorious for sleeping around.
 And like a true hussy, she ignored us for the rest of our stay.